Skip to main content

 2. The token balance is multiplied by the current midprice to determine position value

-This approach ensures that NAV reflects what the custody wallet actually holds, not what the system intended to hold.
-If there is a discrepancy between intended and actual positions (e.g., due to a failed trade), the NAV will reflect the actual state.
+This approach ensures that valuations reflect what the custody wallet actually holds, not what the system intended to hold.
+If there is a discrepancy between intended and actual positions (e.g., due to a failed trade), the valuation will reflect the actual state.
+(Within the private Alpha Program, the same position value feeds participants’ NAV per Share, together with custody cash and fees.)

-• Positions are real.
-The outcome tokens backing your shares exist on-chain and can be independently confirmed by querying the Polygon blockchain.
+• Constituents are real.
+The outcome tokens behind every published index level exist on-chain and can be independently confirmed by querying the Polygon blockchain.

 • No hidden leverage.
 The actual on-chain balances determine position value, not a theoretical model or internal estimate.